Discover the Power of Balance Testing

 Understanding Dizziness, Vertigo & Imbalance

-• According to the National Institute of Health (NIH), dizziness or loss of balance will affect 90 million Americans sometime during their lifetime.
+- According to the National Institute of Health (NIH), approximately 90 million Americans will experience dizziness or balance issues during their lifetime.

 Balance and the Vestibular System

 Balance disorders can be categorized into two primary types:

 - Dizziness, Vertigo, or Motion Intolerance: Characterized by sudden attacks triggered by rapid head movements, quick turns, walking, or riding in vehicles.
 These episodes may last for seconds or even hours.

 - Persistent Sense of Imbalance: Often referred to as a loss of stability, this condition manifests as a continuous feeling of unsteadiness.
 Many balance disorders originate in the vestibular system.